Vision Examples in the Food and Pharmaceutical Industries

 Detect pinholes in aluminum packages.
 Visual inspection was performed conventionally, which costs a lot of labor and time.

-The introduction of a vision system allows automatic detection of pinholes and tears in the aluminum sheet used for caps and packages.
+The introduction of machine vision allows automatic detection of pinholes and tears in the aluminum sheet used for caps and packages.
 The XG-X/CV-X Series can reliably detect minute changes such as pinholes by using the Shading Correction or Blur filter.
 This prevents the outflow of defective products.
 Automated inspection is effective for reducing labor costs and man-hours.

 Detecting defective heat sealing